IDDT/rnn-examples/readme.md

 4. `name_generator_optimized.py` - Uses targets that are mapped to a packed sequence input.
 Uses less samples, therefore is faster and memory efficient.

 #### Sentence to sequence translators.
+1. `seq2seq_onehot.py` [Sequence to Sequence Learning with Neural Networks](https://arxiv.org/abs/1409.3215)
-1. `seq2seq_onehot.py` - Encoder output passed as initial hidden state of the decoder.
-Using teacher forcing and one hot encoded vectors.
+  - Latest hidden state of the encoder RNN is passed as initial state of the decoder RNN.
+  - This implementation is using teacher forcing and one hot encoded vectors.
+2. `seq2seq_propagated_onehot.py` [Learning Phrase Representations using RNN Encoder-Decoder for Statistical Machine Translation](https://arxiv.org/abs/1406.1078)
-2. `seq2seq_propagated_onehot.py` - Encoder output is compressed and added to every input of the decoder. initial state of the decoder is empty.
-Using teacher forcing and one hot encoded vectors.
+  - Latest hidden state of the encoder RNN is added to every input of the decoder RNN.
+  - In this implementation, the initial hidden state of the decoder is empty.
+  - Using teacher forcing and one hot encoded vectors.
+3. `seq2seq_unforced_onehot.py` [Scheduled Sampling for Sequence Prediction with Recurrent Neural Networks](https://arxiv.org/abs/1506.03099)
-3. `seq2seq_unforced_onehot.py` - Encoder output passed as initial hidden state of the decoder.
-Tunable teacher forcing and one hot encoded vectors.
+  - Latest hidden state of the encoder RNN is passed as initial state of the decoder RNN.
+Tunable teacher forcing for the decoder allows to use model outputs during training.
+  - Using one hot encoded vectors.